 When unmarried parents in Texas have children, the children do not have legal fathers unless paternity is established.
-Before a child’s unmarried father can receive and enjoy his rights as a parent to custody, which is known as conservatorship, he must first establish his paternity of the child.
+Before a child’s unmarried father can receive and enjoy his rights as a parent to custody, which is known as conservatorship, he must first establish his paternity of the child with the help of an experienced Austin Paternity Lawyer.
 There are a couple of ways that paternity can be established in Texas, depending on whether the parents agree or disagree.

 According to data from the U.S. Census Bureau, there were 73.7 million children under the age of 18 in the U.S. in 2016.
 Of those children, 69 percent lived in two-parent homes.
 The other most common type of living arrangement was children living with single mothers at 23 percent.
 The Texas Legislative Council reports that there were 0.99 million single-parent households in Texas in 2014, which was an increase of 99 percent from 1990 when there were 0.5 million in the state.

 For unmarried parents and their children, establishing paternity is important.
 Mothers of the children must establish paternity in order to secure child support to help them raise their children.
 Fathers must establish paternity before they can seek to have possession and access rights or joint conservatorship of their children.
 Children who do not have their paternity established may not receive the benefit of building strong relationships with their fathers and may be likelier to live in poverty.
 Establishing paternity can help to address each of these different types of problems and provide benefits to all who are involved.